-The Endangered Species (Import and Export) Act Cap 92A (ESA) is the national legislation that effects CITES regulations in Singapore.
+The Endangered Species (Import and Export) Act Cap 92A (ESA) is the national legislation that effects the Convention on the International Trade in Endangered Species of Wild Fauna & Flora (CITES) regulations in Singapore.

 It is also an offence to possess, sell, offer for sale, or publicly display any CITES species, as well as their parts and derivatives, if they have been imported without the necessary CITES permits.